 Like Doogie Howser taking the Hulk, maybe.
 For one thing, the i.Sound has five USB outputs so every guy gets its own teat to suck on (as it were).
 Obviously I’ve first charged up the i.Sound with the included power plug for a couple of hours (the LED battery checker showed me when to stop).
 So now I exhaust the power on everything, and then plug it all back in.
 And wait as everything starts charging up at the same time.
 Once all has been charged, I disconnect the USB plugs (one is included, as is a Blackberry adapter) and run everything back down.
 And the I try charging the iPhone and yep, there’s still el enough juice to do that again.
 I expect I could do it again but why go crazy?
 The specs say you can get up to 480 hours of charging/playback time — but that’s sort of like “how high is up?”
 I do know there’s a lot of “juice” working.

-At 9 retail, it’s hard to argue against the cost versus value of the i.Sound Portable Power Max 16,000 mAH Backup Battery.
+Bottom line: At $129 retail, it’s hard to argue against the cost versus value of the i.Sound Portable Power Max 16,000 mAH Backup Battery.
 And that’s without even taking the built-in LED flashlight into account.
 Or its nicely glossy black finish.
 One battery backup to rule them all, eh?

 - LED charge meter

 - Soft carrying case

 - Won’t be going into any jean pocket

 Marshal Rosenthal is a Los Angeles-based freelance writer and journalist specializing in technology, consumer electronics and pop culture.